 Mulberries usually bear early and have few serious pests or diseases.
 They are tolerant of most soils, but perform best in good soils.
 They prefer hot, dry summers and are quite drought tolerant once established.
 They are one of the few berries that grow on trees.

 Bush form mulberry, large, black fruit with blackberry-like flavor.
 Very attractive to birds.
+Grows to fifteen feet.
 Zone 4.
 Self-fruitful.

 Large maroon to black fruit is 3 1/2 to 5" long and very sweet with a raspberry-like flavor.
 Multi-month long fruiting season.
 Cold hardy to USDA zone 9, maybe 7 when mature.
 Frost sensitive when young.
 Sweating is recommended in dry, cold or windy climates to encourage bud break (see the article on sweating under the Growing Fruit Trees tab on the home page).
 Self-fruitful.